IbrahimJahwari/Scholarship_Causal_Evaluation/README.md

 **See the output file for the full PDF report.**

+This report is suitable for most readers with the intended audience being a (non-technical) scholarship management team.
+A technical appendix is also provided for those interested.

 ## Description

 The program provides full financial support along with academic and application counseling.
 Using a matched sample of treated and non-treated students, the analysis estimates the Average Treatment Effect on the Treated (ATET) for two main outcomes: the global rank of the university attended and the student's first-year GPA.